Stratification of singular hyperkahler quotients: Preliminaries

 \section{Preliminaries}

-This section gives background material on stratified spaces, symplectic reduction, quotients of complex analytic spaces, and the links between these notions.
-We start with a review of the theory of stratified spaces and explain the work of Sjamaar--Lerman \cite{sja91} on the stratification of singular symplectic reductions.
-We then discuss links with complex geometry and also recall the construction of the hyperk\"ahler structures on the orbit type pieces of a singular hyperk\"ahler quotient.
+This section gives background material on stratified spaces, symplectic reduction, quotients of complex-analytic spaces, and the links between these notions.
+We start with a review of the theory of topologically stratified spaces and explain the work of Sjamaar--Lerman \cite{sja91} on singular symplectic reduction.
+We then discuss links with complex-analytic geometry, reviewing work of Heinzner--Loose \cite{hei94} and Sjamaar \cite{sja95}.
+We also recall Dancer--Swann's construction \cite{dan97} of the hyperk\"ahler structures on the orbit-type pieces of a singular hyperk\"ahler quotient and prove Theorem \ref{a0rzh3o6}.